okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 #### Does the client have an end user?

-A client app that runs on a server with no direct end user can be trusted with its own credentials.
-The app can be trusted to use them responsibly.
+A client app that runs on a server with no direct end user can be trusted to use its own credentials responsibly.
 If your client app is only doing machine-to-machine interaction, then you should use the [Client Credentials flow](#client-credentials-flow).

 #### Is your app high-trust?